The Last stage of consultation on Draft Charging Schedule closed on 10th December 2013.

 The Community Infrastructure Levy (CIL) is a new levy which the Council will charge on developers or landowners when they build new developments.

 The money raised will help to pay for the infrastructure needed across Leeds as a result of growth such as schools, greenspace, flood defences, and transport improvements.

 The CIL will be charged per square metre on most new buildings, based on their use and location.
 Once adopted it will replace the current tariff based system of planning obligations (Section 106 Agreements).
 S106s will continue to cover on-site measures that are needed to make a specific development acceptable, such as access works, drainage management, and greenspace.
 Provision of affordable housing will also continue as previously.

 and not harming the economic viability of development as a whole across Leeds.
-In order to decide the rates for the CIL, the Council has produced an evidence base including an Economic Viability Study (by consultants GVA).
+In order to decide the rates for the CIL, the Council has produced an evidence base including an Economic Viability Study.